licg9999/review-of-state-management-in-react/05-summary-and-prospect/README.md

 The example module built with MyLib is complete.
 It can be previewed with the command `npm start` and its codebase is hosted at [review-of-state-management-in-react/05-summary-and-prospect](https://github.com/licg9999/review-of-state-management-in-react/tree/master/05-summary-and-prospect).

 In MyLib, both one-state changing logics and multi-state changing logics are defined by reducers.
-Because each reducer is a pure function that processes one or multi state to return new states of the one or the multi without any side effects, what states a reducer changes can be clearly understood by only reading the reducer's function declaration, which makes both one-state changing and multi-state changing in MyLib predictable at no cost of tracking any state-changing logics.
-Predictable states changing without tracking any function bodies makes up the brightest pro of MyLib.
+Because each reducer is a pure function that processes one or multi state to return new states of the one or the multi without any side effects, what states a reducer changes can be clearly understood by only reading the reducer's function declaration, which makes both one-state changing and multi-state changing in MyLib predictable without tracking logics in any function bodies.
+Predictable states changing without tracking logics in any function bodies makes up the brightest pro of MyLib.

 Meanwhile, as multi-state changing logics don't have to depend on one-state changing logics, there is no more high coupling between one-state changing and multi-state changing.
 Also, as all the previously found by-preference cons are resolved by design, no extra cost of development is taken.
 So, there is no noticeable con.

-As a sum-up, doing state management with MyLib achieves predictable states changing without tracking any state-changing logics and at low overall cost of development.
+As a sum-up, doing state management with MyLib achieves predictable states changing without tracking logics in any function bodies and at low overall cost of development.
 In this way, a better library of state management in React can be designed.

 ## Postscript<a id="postscript"></a>